rrwick/Filtlong/README.md

   * If a read fails to meet any of the hard thresholds (`--min_length`, `--min_mean_q` or `--min_window_q`) then it is marked as 'fail' now.
   * If `--trim` or `--split` was used, then 'child' reads are made here (see [Trimming and splitting](#trimming-and-splitting) for more information).
 Each child read is scored using the same read scoring logic.
   * If `--verbose` was used, display detailed information about the read scoring.
-3. Gather up all potentially outputable reads.
+3. Gather up all reads eligible for output.
 If neither `--trim` nor `--split` was used, this is simply the original set of reads.
 If `--trim` or `--split` was used, then the child reads replace the original reads.
 4. If `--target_bases` and/or `--keep_percent` was used, sort the reads by quality and set an appropriate score threshold.
 Reads which fall below the threshold are marked as 'fail'.
   * If both `--target_bases` and `--keep_percent` are used, then the threshold is set to the more stringent of the two.
 5. Output all reads which are not marked as 'fail' to stdout.